 Begin making the crêpe batter, as it needs to chill in the refrigerator for 30 minutes to an hour.
 Melt the butter, and allow it to cool slightly.
 In a large bowl, add the flour and the salt.
 Add the eggs one by one to the flour, while mixing the batter.
 Then slowly add the milk, still mixing as you go.
 Finally, add the melted butter, and mix to get a smooth batter.
 Place the crêpe batter in the refrigerator for 30 minutes to an hour, as it thickens slightly.

-If you have a crêpe pan, that’s great.
-If you don’t, don’t worry.
-You can use a griddle or a large shallow non-stick pan for your crêpes.
-When you take the batter out of the refrigerator, check to see how thick it is.
-If it is too thick, as in a little like pancake batter, then thin it out with a little milk, one teaspoon at a time.
+You may use a crêpe pan, a griddle, or a large shallow non-stick pan for your crêpes.
+If the batter thickens too much after you take it out of the refrigerator, then thin it out with a little milk, one teaspoon at a time.